Geelong College: History

-In 1908, the college returned to the ownership of the Presbyterian Church of Australia and became a member of the Associated Public Schools of Victoria (APS).
-Land was acquired for a new in 1946 but the new preparatory campus did not open until 1960.
+Land was acquired in 1946 for a new preparatory campus, which did not open until 1960.
 This particular campus became co-educational in 1974, with co-education being extended to the senior campus in 1975.
 The college undertook an extensive redevelopment and refurbishment of the middle school, which is on the preparatory campus, in 2012.

+In 2015, Principal Andrew Barr resigned after he was photographed watching adult pornography in his office.